sophiewarnes/sophiewarnes.github.io/Training/RGenderPayGap.md

 We are going to (try and) replicate this awesome chart [from the FT](https://ig.ft.com/gender-pay-gap-UK/ "FT Gender Pay Gap"):
 ![FT Chart](https://raw.githubusercontent.com/sophiewarnes/sophiewarnes.github.io/master/Training/Files/FTChart.png "FT Gender Pay Gap Chart")

-> **Very Important Note:** If you want to use Highcharts at your organisation (ie for commercial use), you'll need to [pay for a license](http://www.highcharts.com/products/highcharts "Pay for a HighCharts license").

 ### Your first Highchart